MyNameIsTrez/cinimal/notes.md

 - Do I want ! or ~ or - or + or casting to also be on the right side of a variable?
 - Is it possible to let cinimal use snake_case for everything, including file and folder names in import statements and includes?
 I think it might cause problems when the C file uses both an uppercase and lowercase variable at once.
 - Do I want to keep = {0} being translated to = 0?
+- Do I want the "everything" test to be a screenshot on the GH readme, or do I maybe want to link it directly?

 # Turn these into settings
 - Transpile printf("\n") to print()